amalthundiyil/vigil/README.md

 make frontend-start
 ```

-Setup the `sauron.config.json` configuration file with the .
+Setup the `sauron.config.json` configuration file with the desired configuration values.

 ## Usage